 I am so happy to share with you some new fall decor I have added to our home that I found at JOANN.
-JOANN has an amazing selection of pillows, blankets, trays, signs, and florals to name a few.
+Every season they have an amazing selection of pillows, blankets, trays, signs, and florals to name a few.
 These items bring color, texture, and depth to our home and I love it.

 I have also added two new handmade decor items that have solved a storage problem I have had for a while.